Kava-Labs/javascript-sdk/README.md

 ### Transferring funds to Kava

-Kava supports for secure transfers of BNB from Binance Chain to Kava and back via atomic swaps.
+Kava supports secure transfers of BNB from Binance Chain to Kava and back via atomic swaps.
 The [bep3-deputy](https://github.com/binance-chain/bep3-deputy) process sits between the two blockchains and services swaps by relaying information back and forth.

 Swaps use a simple secret sharing scheme.
 A secret random number is generated on the client and hashed with a timestamp in order to create a random number hash that's stored with the swap.
 The swap can be securely claimed on the opposite chain using the secret random number.
 Swaps expire after n blocks, a duration that can be modified via the height span parameter.
 Once expired, the swap can be refunded.